neevan01/privacy-policy/cs-ggame-hub.md

 **8. Children’s Privacy**

-*   CS Game Hub is intended for a general audience and is not knowingly directed to children under the age of 13.
-We do not knowingly collect any personally identifiable information.
+*   CS Game Hub is intended for a general audience, specifically users aged **16 and over**.

+The App is not directed at children under the age of 13.
+We do not knowingly collect any personally identifiable information from children.
+If you are a parent or guardian and you believe your child has provided us with information without your consent, please contact us immediately at the email address provided below so we can take appropriate action.

 **9. Changes to This Privacy Policy**